ritam4735/kodechirp/README.md

 ---

+## ✨ Cinematic UI & Custom Cursor

+KodeChirp places a massive emphasis on a **premium, immersive user experience**.
+We've built an aesthetic that feels more like a living ecosystem than a sterile coding platform:

+* **The Bird Cursor**: A fully custom, cinematic floating cursor built with a VP9 transparent WebM video.
+It features physics-driven momentum, velocity-based rotation, and subtle trailing particle effects powered by a custom requestAnimationFrame loop (zero React state thrashing).
+* **Liquid Glass Cards**: Hovering over features on the landing page reveals deep glassmorphic interactions with specular sheens, reactive corner blooms, and magnetic depth.
+* **Framer Motion Integration**: Smooth, spring-based transitions for page elements, floating CTA bubbles, and responsive UI components.
+* **Ambient Glows**: Real-time CSS-driven animated backgrounds and glowing orbs that sit beneath the platform to provide a dynamic, futuristic feel.

+---

 ## 🐦 The KodeChirp Ecosystem

 Our platform embraces a unique community identity.
 Here is the terminology you'll see across the ecosystem: